 Grab a cup of tea.
 Make yourself comfortable.
 I’m so glad you’re here.

 I know reaching out for help isn’t easy.
-I hope the following information will help answer some of your burning question and put your mind at ease.
+I hope the following information will answer some of your most pressing questions and put your mind at ease.

 Virtual therapy from wherever you are in Ontario

-I am so pleased to offer 50 minute video and telephone therapy sessions in my part-time practice for adult residing in Ontario, Canada.
+I am so pleased to offer 60 minute video and telephone therapy sessions in my part-time practice for adults residing in Ontario, Canada.

-The first step is to book a free (and obligation free) 20 minute phone consultation.
-This will allow us to learn a bit about one another, speak about what therapy might be like for you, and allow me to answer any and all questions you might have.
+The first step is to book a free (and obligation free) 30 minute Discovery Call.
+This phone consultation will allow us to learn a bit about one another, speak about what therapy might be like for you, and allow me to answer any questions you might have.

 Convenient Online Booking

-You can view my availability and book both your Meet & Greet plus ongoing therapy sessions through the secure online client portal.
+You can view my availability and book, cancel or reschedule your Discovery Call and ongoing Individual Therapy Sessions through the secure online portal hosted by Jane.

 Payment and Insurance

-If you are an Ontario Disability Support Program or Employment Insurance Sickness recipient due to illness, ask me about my reduced rate appointments during our Meet & Greet.
-I set aside a number of sessions each month so I can provide this service because I know how difficult it can be to navigate illness on a fixed income.
+If you are an Ontario Disability Support Program or Employment Insurance Sickness recipient due to illness, ask me about my reduced rate appointments during our Discovery Call.
+I set aside a number of sessions each month so I can provide this service because I know how difficult it can be to navigate living with illness on a fixed income.
 Thank you to the full rate clients who make offering a sliding scale affordable.

-Payment is required at the end of each session and can be made using credit card (hosted by Stripe) or e-transfer through your online bank.
-You will receive an itemized receipt via your email after payment of every session.
+Payment is required at the end of each session and can be made using credit card through Jane or e-transfer through your online bank.
+You will receive an itemized receipt via your email after payment of every session. .